ROCm/rockbuilder/README.md

 ./rockbuilder.py apps/pytorch_audio_nightly.cfg
 ```

-Each of these cfg-files provides an application specific configuration.
-Configuration files specify the application name, version, source code checkout address and required configure, build and install commands.
+Each of these `.cfg` files provides an application-specific configuration.
+These files define the application name, version, source repository, and the commands required to configure, build, and install the application.

-Configuration file format is specified in [CONFIG.md](CONFIG.md) document.
+Configuration file format is specified in [CONFIG.md](CONFIG.md).

-## Testing the Applications Build
+## Test the Applications Build

-Rockbuilder has simple example applications to verify that the pytorch build itself has succeeded.
-Here we assume that tests are run from another new terminal window and therefore we will activate the python virtual environment firts.
-If it is already active, we could skip this command:
+RockBuilder includes simple example applications to verify that the PyTorch build was successful.
+If you are running the tests from a new terminal window, you’ll need to activate the Python virtual environment first.
+If it’s already active, you can skip this step:

 ```
 source ./init_rcb_env.sh
 ```

-Thenpython examples/torch_gpu_hello_world.py  we will execute the example application itself:
+Then, run the example application itself with the following command:

 ```
 python examples/torch_gpu_hello_world.py
 ```

-If success, this application should print out following type of text to terminal.
+If successful, the application should print output similar to the following in the terminal:

 ```
 Pytorch version: 2.8.0